When Cheap Labour Disappears

 1.2 Case Study: China’s Vital Role

-This shift isn’t limited to textiles.
+This shift isn’t limited to garments.
 Other labor-heavy industries, like electronics assembly, have also moved to lower-cost countries such as India and Vietnam to escape China’s rising wages (Bloomberg, 2020).
 These changes highlight how critical cheap labor remains for keeping Western goods affordable, even as traditional hubs like China become less viable.

 2. The Trajectory of Cheap Labor Economies